 The SAT still has its three main sections – Reading, Writing, and Math – but the reading and writing scores are now combined for one score out of 800, rather than being scored separately.

-Also, answers will now have four choices instead of five.
+Also, answers now have four choices instead of five.
 This doesn’t mean the test is easier – having fewer answer choices just means you’re less likely to get an answer choice that’s very easy to eliminate.

 If you want to read a complete breakdown of differences between the old and new SAT, check out our post on the subject.
 In this post, we’ll summarize important differences but focus on giving study tips.